modular-component/website/docs/usage/building-the-factory.md

 When setting up `ModularComponent` in a project, the first thing to do is to **build your factory**.

 With `ModularComponent`, the factory itself is modular.
-There are no preconceptios about your application, how it works, what library you are using...
+There are no preconceptions about your application, how it works, what library you are using...
-Setting up a factory that allow components to hook into your specific application context is up to you.
+Setting up a factory that allows components to hook into your specific application context is up to you.

 ## The `modularFactory` export